eunikolsky/purescript-book/text/chapter12.md

 X> ## Exercises
 X>
 X> 1.
 (Easy) Use `parallel` and `sequential` to make two HTTP requests and collect their response bodies in parallel.
-Your combining function should concatenate the two response bodies, and your continuation should use `print` to print the result to the console.
+Your combining function should concatenate the two response bodies, and your continuation should use `logShow` to print the result to the console.
 X> 1.
 (Medium) The applicative functor which corresponds to `Async` is also an instance of `Alternative`.
 The `<|>` operator defined by this instance runs two computations in parallel, and returns the result from the computation which completes first.
 X>
 X>     Use this `Alternative` instance in conjunction with your `setTimeoutCont` function to define a function